23 Numeric derivatives

 • Symbolic derivatives are found using diff from SymPy

-• Automatic derivatives are found using the notation f' using ForwardDiff.derivative
+• Automatic derivatives are found using the notation f' which utilizes ForwardDiff.derivative

 • approximate derivatives at a point, c, for a given h are found with (f(c+h)-f(c))/h.